hotosm/fmtm/docs/manuals/mapping.md

 !!! note

       This functionality is designed for mappers in the field, so it is recommended to use a mobile device to access it.
-If you use computer browser, you will be redirected to project details page instead of mapper's page.
+If you use a computer browser, you will be redirected to the project details page instead of mapper's page.

 !!! warning